 IEFX Electives are exploratory, hands-on interdisciplinary courses for freshmen.

-IEFX courses are 12-week, 1-credit hour elective classes that begin after ENG 100 (week 5 through end of semester).
+IEFX courses are 11-week, 1-2 credit hour elective classes that begin shortly after the beginning of the semester (week 6 through end of semester).

-ENG 198 Inspiring, Interacting and Informing – The Secret Weapons of an Engineering Leader (1 credit)
+ENG 198: Inspiring, Interacting and Informing – The Secret Weapons of an Engineering Leader (2 credits)